Top K-12 STEAM Education Learning Benefits

 The benefits of personalized learning can be monumental for students.
 In a 2017 study funded in part by the Bill & Melinda Gates Foundation, found that students performed better in personalized learning environments than online learning programs, and one district in the program saw 72% of their students in grades 3 through 8 reach target scores on the ACT Aspire test, up from 28% years prior.

-This is great news for STEAM, as STEAM has the ability to be completely molded to a personalized experienceby lesson or project.
-Because STEAM incorporates so many curricular areas within its wheelhouse, educators have the ability to present students with options for projects and lessons.
-And with a plethora of lessons, educational technology tools and curriculum available for educators to pick from to challenge students and align to their learning plans, students can almost always find a way to align their interests to something STEAM-related.
+This is great news for STEAM, as STEAM has the ability to be completely molded to a personalized experience by lesson or project.
+Because STEAM learning incorporates so many curricular areas within its wheelhouse, educators have the ability to present students with options for projects and lessons.
+And with a plethora of lessons, educational technology tools and curriculum available for educators to pick from to challenge students and align to their learning plans, students can almost always find a way to align their interests to something within STEAM education.

 However, another study concluded that while certain scores may go up, such as in reading and math, the only statistically significant outcome was in mathematics.
 This goes to show that personalized learning may still require intervention by educators to make sure students stay on track with their learning plan and accomplish what they need to be prepared for graduating into the working world.

-STEAM can also help with intervention in the personalized learning process to help push students towards working on weak spots.
-STEAM, as mentioned before, is dynamic as a cross-curricular tool and can empower educators when they sense more practice is needed in certain subject areas.
+STEAM learning can also help with intervention in the personalized learning process to help push students towards working on weak spots.
+STEAM education, as mentioned before, is dynamic as a transdisciplinary tool and can empower educators when they sense more practice is needed in certain subject areas.
 Sometimes projects can be presented in a certain way, such as a paper or presentation, if reading or writing becomes a challenge for students and mathematics is a breeze.
 Or, if it’s the reverse, educators can let students come up with an artistic way to solve a complex mathematical or engineering problem.

 There are lots of free STEAM lessons available to spark student interest and inspire educators on how to solve these problems and push the personalized learning movement in a positive direction.

 Looking for more resources on all things STEAM and how you can implement in your classroom?